 Whether it’s creamy, brothy or vegetable based, soup is some of the best food you can enjoy, and it’s not hard to make.
-The starting point in most every recipe is a sautéed onion, which gives soup a turn in the right direction.
-Softened onions, along with some butter or olive oil, help provide a foundation for the other ingredients.
-Sometimes a clove of garlic, but most often another set of vegetables are added to the pot to create an interesting beginning, and then often, a protein joins-in to bring the entire recipe together to become a satisfying meal in no time.
+The starting point in many recipes is a sautéed onion, which gives soup a delicious base.
+Softened onions, along with some butter or olive oil, helps provide a foundation for the other ingredients.
+Sometimes a clove of garlic, but most often another set of vegetables are added to the pot to create an interesting beginning, and then sometimes a protein is added to bring the entire recipe together to become a satisfying meal in no time.

 No Comments